evaera/Rocs/docs/index.html.md

 })
 ```

-`rocs:registerComponent` is used to register a component class.
+`rocs:registerComponent` is used to register a component.

-### Component class fields
+### Component registration fields

 Field | Type | Description | Required
 ----- | ---- | ----------- | --------